PushpenderIndia/rtCamp_Notes/1_EngineeringBasics/Git_CheatSheet.md

 # Uploads local changes to GitHub
 git push

-# Upload local repo with all new commits from remote branch
+# Updates the local repo with all new commits from remote branch
 git pull
 ```